Rethinking RoPE: A Mathematical Blueprint for N-dimensional Positional Embedding: Abstract

 \section{Abstract}

-Rotary Position Embedding (RoPE) is widely adopted in Transformers due to its ability to encode relative positions with high efficiency and extrapolation capability.
-However, existing RoPE variants lack a unified theoretical foundation, especially in higher dimensions.
-In this paper, we propose a systematic mathematical framework for RoPE grounded in Lie group and Lie algebra theory.
-We identify two core properties of RoPE, named relativity and reversibility, and derive general constraints and constructions for valid RoPE in 1D, 2D, and N-dimensional (ND).
-We prove that RoPE must lie in the basis of a maximal abelian subalgebra (MASA) of the special orthogonal Lie algebra, and show that standard RoPE corresponds to the maximal toral subalgebra.
-Furthermore, we propose to model inter-dimensional interactions by learning an orthogonal basis transformation.
-Our framework unifies and explains existing RoPE designs, while enabling principled extensions to new modalities and tasks.
+Rotary Position Embedding (RoPE) is widely adopted in large language models (LLMs) due to its efficient encoding of relative positions with strong extrapolation capabilities.
+However, while its application in higher-dimensional input domains, such as 2D images, have been explored in several attempts, a unified theoretical framework is still lacking.
+To address this, we propose a systematic mathematical framework for RoPE grounded in Lie group and Lie algebra theory.
+We derive the necessary and sufficient conditions for any valid $N$-dimensional RoPE based on two core properties of RoPE - relativity and reversibility.
+We demonstrate that RoPE can be characterized as a basis of a maximal abelian subalgebra (MASA) in the special orthogonal Lie algebra, and that the commonly used axis-aligned block-diagonal RoPE, where each input axis is encoded by an independent 2×2 rotation block, corresponds to the maximal toral subalgebra.
+Furthermore, we reduce spatial inter-dimensional interactions to a change of basis, resolved by learning an orthogonal transformation.
+Our experiment results suggest that inter-dimensional interactions should be balanced with local structure preservation.
+Overall, our framework unifies and explains existing RoPE designs while enabling principled extensions to higher-dimensional modalities and tasks.